atulsingh2996/PD_course/README.md

 # Routing
-The routing step adds wires needed to properly connect the placed components while obeying all design rules for the IC.

-maze router, line_probe router, pattern router, gridless router
+The routing step adds wires needed to properly connect the placed components while obeying all design rules for the IC. maze router, line_probe router, pattern router, gridless router are automatic routers.

+Fast route (for global route-fastroute)- it will create routing guides)

+Detail Route (for detailed routing-tritonroute)- it does all the connections

 ![image](https://user-images.githubusercontent.com/108124284/178094526-47e40c84-043c-41b4-8514-0981a85704b8.png)